surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Developer Menu

 When right-clicking on the Menu button, some more options for development and testing purposes appear in various sub-menus.
+Holding down **Shift** when right-clicking anywhere where there is no control will also display this Developer option sub-menu.

 # Accessibility